Lilypad-Tech/lilypad-v0/README.md

 ### Any Example Jobs?

-We have a full complement of exmple jobs you can leverage on the [Bacalhau Docs Site](https://docs.bacalhau.org/)
+We have a full complement of example jobs you can leverage on the [Bacalhau Docs Site](https://docs.bacalhau.org/)

 Try out
 - YOLO